-- Writing Code: You can write and modify the program code to perform the needed tasks.
+- Writing Code: You can modify the program code to perform the needed tasks.

 - Debugging Code: The code can be tested to ensure the proper result.

-- Monitor Resources: It has the ability to monitor resources like memory usage, checking hard disk space, etc.
+- Monitor Resources: It can monitor resources like memory usage, check hard disk space, etc.

-- IDE’s provides some built-in tools which help programmers in writing code quickly and easily.
-For instance, you can create PHP web applications by using both Eclipse and PHPEclipse.
+IDE provides some built-in tools that help programmers write code quickly and easily.
+For instance, you can create PHP web applications using Eclipse and PHPEclipse.

 - It allows developing software in any programming language without spending much time on language syntax.

-- IDE has the ability to correct syntaxes, gives a warning about memory leaks, assist in writing quality of code, etc.
+- IDE can correct syntaxes, warn about memory leaks, assist in writing quality code, etc.

-- It has increased efficiency, where you can code faster with less effort and its features help in organizing resources, preventing mistakes and provide shortcuts.
+- It has increased efficiency, where you can code faster with less effort, and its features help organize resources, prevent mistakes, and provide shortcuts.

 - It supports collaboration, in which a group of programmers can easily work together within an IDE.

-- When creating applications, IDE manages resources such as library files, header files, etc at specified locations.
+- IDE manages resources such as library files, header files, etc., when creating applications at specified locations.

 - That makes development easier by using syntax highlight features.